How Composo Works Under The Hoood

 Composo uses a Generative Reward Model architecture that combines post-trained frontier models (up to 8 models, ensembled) with a custom reward head.

-Figure 1: Generative reward model architecture
+Figure 1: Composo's architecture

 The reward head is trained on 1M+ expert-labelled data points from three sources: